Double Jaw Surgery: Complete Guide to Costs, Recovery, and Results

 - Better oral function: Improved chewing, speaking, swallowing

-Realistic Expectations
+Setting Realistic Expectations

-- Recovery time: Full recovery takes 6-12 months
+- Full recovery takes 6-12 months

-- Ongoing care: Long-term orthodontic and medical follow-up
+- Long-term orthodontic and medical follow-up needed

 Choosing the Right Surgeon

-Selecting an experienced oral and maxillofacial surgeon is crucial:
+Selecting an experienced oral and maxillofacial surgeon is crucial.

 Key Qualifications

-- Board certification: Oral and maxillofacial surgery
+- Board certification in oral and maxillofacial surgery

-- Hospital privileges: Ability to perform surgery at accredited facilities
+- Hospital privileges at accredited facilities

-- Continuing education: Current with latest techniques
+- Current with latest techniques and technology

 Questions to Ask